M+ Audio Guide

 There are three audio guide interfaces.
 Each interface features an illustration that instructs a user of the audio guide's function, such as audio stop numbers, the keypad, and the ability to toggle between two audio tracks.

-The user guide illustrates the primary functions of the audio guide, focusing on audio stops and audio track usage.
+The user guide illustrates the primary functions of the audio guide aided by diagrams, focusing on audio stops and audio track usage.

-The user guide nested under “Settings” explains the primary functions of the audio guide, such as the input of artwork stop numbers and the toggle between two types of audio.
+A user guide nested under “Settings” explains the primary functions of the audio guide, such as entering work stop numbers and switching between two types of audio.

 An overview of the M+ audio guide interface.